List on Bids44 →

 Common Scams to Watch For (India 2026)

-Google Account Lock (FRP Lock): This is one of the most common and frustrating scams.
-The phone looks fine, but after a factory reset, it asks for the previous owner’s Google account credentials.
-If the seller can’t or won’t remove their account (Settings > Accounts > Google > Remove Account) and then factory reset the phone in front of you, walk away.
+Google Account Lock (FRP Lock): This is the Android equivalent of iCloud Lock.
+A phone might look factory reset, but after you try to set it up, it demands the previous owner’s Google account credentials.
+If the seller can’t or won’t remove their account and perform a factory reset in front of you, walk away.
 You’ll end up with a bricked device.

 Seller’s Guide — How to Maximize Your Redmi 12C Resale